+Transport

-Transport School transport
+School transport

 South Lanarkshire Council has a policy of providing school transport to primary pupils who live more than one mile by the recognised shortest walking route from their catchment school.
 This policy is more generous than the law requires.
 This means that the provision of transport could be reviewed at any time.
-Parents who consider they are eligible should obtain an application form from the school or Education Resources, Hamilton, phone 0303 123 1023, or web www.southlanarkshire.gov.uk.
+Parents who consider they are eligible should complete a form online www.southlanarkshire.gov.uk or contact 0303 123 1023.
 These forms should be completed and returned before the end of March for those pupils starting the school in August to enable the appropriate arrangements to be made.
 Applications may be submitted at any time throughout the year and will be considered by Education Resources.

-A paid privilege transport scheme is operated for mainstream school contracts where a pupil is not entitled to free school transport.
+A privilege transport scheme is operated for mainstream school contracts where a pupil is not entitled to free school transport.
 Privilege transport will only be granted providing there is spare capacity on an existing school contract and will be from and to designated pick up and drop off points.
 Privilege transport will not be provided where a service bus is used on the school run.
 Any spare capacity will be allocated using agreed priorities.
-For more information on school transport contact Education Resources phone 0303 123 1023.
+More information on school transport is available.